 Teneo provides various annotations out of the box.
-The main types of annotations are Named Entities (NER), Part of Speech (POS) and Language (LANG).
-An input like 'Taylor Swift performed in New York' is annotated as follows:
+The main types of annotations are Named Entities (NER), Part of Speech (POS), and Language (LANG).
+An input like 'Teneo's a product from Artificial Solutions' is annotated as follows:

 A full list of all annotations can be found in the Annotations Reference.

-In addition to the predefined annotations, Teneo can add annotations for class triggers.
+In addition to the predefined annotations, Teneo can add annotations for Class Match Requirements.
 When Teneo receives an input, the class trigger with the highest confidence score will be annotated as the top intent, for example: WHERE_DO_YOU_HAVE_STORES.TOP_INTENT.
 For classes that have a confidence score that is close to the top intent, additional annotations can be added, like DO_YOU_HAVE_A_STORE_IN_CITY.INTENT.

-When a class trigger is added to a solution, a class label is automatically generated for that trigger.
-But you can also specify it yourself in the 'Learning examples' panel for the class trigger.
+When a class match requirement is generated in a flow, a class label is automatically created for that trigger.
+But you can also specify it yourself in the Class Manager window.

 You use annotations the same way as you use language objects in a condition.
 It's just the prefix that looks slightly different.
 Instead of %, you add %$ before the name.
 Like this: %$LOCATION.NER.
 The following is an example of a condition using both a language object and an annotation:

-While the pre-defined and class annotations in most cases will suffice, you're not limited to just those.
+While the predefined and class annotations will suffice in most cases, you're not limited to just those.
 With a bit of script code, you can add your own annotation as well.
-This can for example be useful if you want to annotate inputs using regular expressions, to annotate patterns like postal codes.
+This can for example be useful if you want to annotate inputs using regular expressions, which can be useful for annotating patterns like, for example, postal codes.